Page loading ... Please wait.

 Printer Friendly Page

-Chocolate Cake: Preheat oven to 350 degrees F (177 degrees C) and place rack in center of oven.
+Chocolate Cake: Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
+Butter or spray an 8 inch (20 cm) square baking pan with a non stick cooking spray.
+Line the bottom of the pan with parchment paper.

-In an ungreased 8 inch (20 cm) square cake pan, stir together the flour, sugar, sifted cocoa powder, baking powder, baking soda, and salt.
+In a large bowl whisk or stir together the flour, sugar, cocoa powder, baking powder, baking soda, and salt.

-Frosting: Place the chopped chocolate in a medium sized stainless steel bowl.
-Heat the cream and butter in a small saucepan over medium heat.
+Chocolate Ganache: Place the chocolate in a medium sized stainless steel, or heatproof bowl.
+Set aside.
+Heat the cream and butter in a medium sized saucepan over medium heat (can also be heated in the microwave).
 Bring just to a boil.
-Immediately pour the boiling cream over the chocolate and allow to stand for 5 minutes.
-Stir until smooth.
-Let the ganache sit at room temperature until slightly firm (about one hour) and then beat the ganache until creamy smooth and light.
-With an offset spatula or knife spread the ganache over the cooled cake.
+Immediately pour the cream over the chocolate and allow to stand for a few minutes.
+Stir until smooth, then let stand at room temperature until the Ganache has completely cooled and set to spreading consistency.
+Spread the Ganache on the top and sides of the cake.

 Chocolate Cake: